joed74/vtuner-ng/README.md

-Patched linux kernel driver for kernels 3.10 ...
-5.6 is part of virtualized DVB adapter project named "vtuner" by Honza.
+Virtualized DVB driver for kernels 3.10 ...
+6.x
-You should download your kernel source and copy the missing headers to /usr/src/linux-headers-X.X.X-XX.
+From former project named "vtuner" by Honza Petrous.

 Driver is registering the following devices: